McCaul History, Family Crest & Coats of Arms

 The surname McCaul was first found in Argyllshire (Gaelic erra Ghaidheal), the region of western Scotland corresponding roughly with the ancient Kingdom of Dál Riata, in the Strathclyde region of Scotland, now part of the Council Area of Argyll and Bute, where they held a family seat from early times and their first records appeared on the census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 This web page shows only a small excerpt of our McCaul research.
-Another 138 words (10 lines of text) covering the year 1602 is included under the topic Early McCaul History in all our PDF Extended History products and printed products wherever possible.
+Another 215 words (15 lines of text) covering the years 1629, 1684, 1686, 1688, 1602 and are included under the topic Early McCaul History in all our PDF Extended History products and printed products wherever possible.

 McCaul Spelling Variations